LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/conversational-ai.md

 **Coding**

-* Custom bot implementations can use javascript code to write logic
+* Custom bot implementations can use JavaScript code to write logic
 * Ability to inject code at every step of the interaction and also for processing user responses

 **Channels**